newrelic/infrastructure-agent/README.md

 # New Relic infrastructure agent

-The infrastructure agent (infra-agent) collects inventory data and metrics of your hosts and sends it to the New Relic platform.
+The infrastructure agent (infra-agent) collects inventory data and metrics of your hosts and sends it to the New Relic platform

 [New Relic's infrastructure monitoring](https://docs.newrelic.com/docs/infrastructure/new-relic-infrastructure/get-started/introduction-new-relic-infrastructure) provides flexible, dynamic monitoring of your entire infrastructure, from services running in the cloud or on dedicated hosts to containers running in orchestrated environments.